Cuisine and Etiquette

 - On large sheets of paper/overhead transparencies or online learning platform, each group should draw up a list of rules for mealtime that they think are observed in their assigned country.
 The list should include: a) roles for men, women, and children; b) proper behavior before, during, and after the meal; and c) taboos, or what not to do when eating in this country.

 - Have each group display its lists and report its findings.
 As a whole class, compare etiquette among the three countries.

-- Remind students that the cultural behaviors that we can observe often provide ideas about what the group values or thinks is most important.
+- Remind learners that the cultural behaviors that we observe can often provide ideas about what the group values or thinks is most important.
 For example, by observing that it is common for Ugandan families to say a prayer before eating, we may assume that religion is an important part of daily life.
 Work with the whole class to develop some ideas about the values represented by the behaviors they listed.
 Some examples follow:

 - In Sierra Leone, if you visit a friend, he or she will almost always invite you to stay and eat.
 (Possible values: sharing, hospitality)

 - In Sierra Leone, when people finish eating, they wash their hands and thank the cook.
 (Possible values: cleanliness, respect for adults and for work)

 - In Uganda, the responsibility for preparing the families' meals belongs solely to women and girls in the home.
 (Possible value: clearly defined roles for men and women)